launchableinc/cli/docs/subsetting-your-test-runs.md

 ### Confidence target \(`--confidence`\)

 **Confidence** is shown on the y-axis of a confidence curve.
 When you request a subset using `--confidence 90%`, Launchable will populate the subset with relevant tests up to the corresponding expected duration value on the x-axis.
 For example, if the corresponding duration value for 90% confidence is 3 minutes, Launchable will populate the subset with up to 3 minutes of the most relevant tests for the changes in that build.
+This is useful to start with because the duration should decrease over time as Launchable learns more about your changes and tests.

 ### Fixed time target \(`--time`\)

 **Time** is shown on the x-axis of a confidence curve.
 When you request a subset using `--time 600`, Launchable will populate the subset with up to 10 minutes \(600 seconds\) of the most relevant tests for the changes in that build.
+This is useful if you have a maximum test runtime in mind.

 ### Percentage time target \(`--target`\)

 **Percentage time** is not yet shown in any charts at app.launchableinc.com.
-However, it is still useful if your test runs vary in time duration.
 When you request a subset using `--target 20%`, Launchable will populate the subset with 20% of the expected duration of the most relevant tests.
 For example, if the expected duration of the full list of tests passed to `launchable subset` is 100 minutes, Launchable will return up to 20 minutes of the most relevant tests for the changes in that build.
+This is useful if your test runs vary in duration.

 ## Requesting and running a subset